ReallyAwesomeName/filename_changes/README.md

 ## How to use

 Run FilenameChange.py or FilenameChange.exe, whichever is applicable.
 It will open a popup box asking for a directory.
 Provide the full path to a folder containing files that need their names trimmed down.
 Click the Rename Files button and it will do just that, then close.
 A log entry will be made each time listing the original filenames, the new names they were given, and any filenames that were not changed.

-## Disclaimer

-This is made for a very specific use case and will not work for filenames that do not follow the pattern specified by the client.
-I do not take responsibility for lost data or otherwise unexpected behavior.
-Run at your own risk.